56kcloud/Training/DockerCon/logging/log-drivers.md

     ```

-3. Once the services have all converged, let's check that we can hit the Kibana web UI in a browser.
+3. Once the services have all converged, let's check that we can access the Kibana web UI.

 **PWD**
-If you're using PWD then you can click the `5601` port button at the top of the screen.
+If you're using PWD then open UCP -> Swarm -> Services -> elk_kibana.
+Open the endpoint URL in a browser tab.

 **Deployed locally**
 If you deployed to a local cluster, you should visit the IP of one of your nodes on port `5601` or just http://localhost:5601